kevinknelson/bootstrap-mobile/README.md

   * lazy-load the page script needed for that specific page if one is specified on the class='page' tag using the data-script attribute.

-> See index.html class='page' tags for examples of including page scripts.
+> See index.html class='page' tags for examples of including pages manually on the page.

-> See `page/user.js` for an example of how to retrieve query parameters.
+> See `scripts/ui/views/user/*.js` and scripts/ui/templates/uiser/*.html for examples of pages loaded dynamically and how to retrieve query parameters.

-In the event you are using a button rather than an anchor tag and you want to change the hash with that button, rather than writing any JavaScript, etc., `xing/hash` also sets up a listener that listens for any click on an element with `[data-toggle=page]` and will change the page to what is set in the `data-target` attribute.
+In the event you are using a button rather than an anchor tag and you want to change the hash with that button, rather than writing any JavaScript, etc., `xing/hash` also sets up a listener that listens for any click on an element with `[data-toggle=page]` and will change the hash to what is set in the `data-target` attribute.

 ## Note

 The skeleton is setup with some example pages where you can see that a refresh will take you back to the page you were on, it will load up the needed script for that page and load the content, then going back to that page later, unless a query parameter has changed from the last time the page was loaded, it will just show the page and not waste its time reloading.
 This does require that you do some checking in the scriptloaded event handler, but I provided some examples to help those a bit newer to single page apps on how to do it.

 ## Change Log

+### 24th July 2014

+* Upgraded Bootstrap, JQuery, and Zepto.
+When using Zepto, there is a bootstrap error w/ `$.event.special`, which I am hiding.
+It doesn't affect any of the code I'm using, but if you have bootstrap issues, try turning off Zepto support.
+* realized I had not included bootstrap fonts or bootstrap-theme files, so included those.
+* added ajax-loader.gif.
+The loader image will automatically display for the user while it's waiting for a response when you use the http.* AJAX methods, which are just wrappers for the jQuery AJAX methods.
+* re-organized code in the /scripts/src folder to make it more obvious what the -combined files contain in the /scripts/lib folder.
+* create a Dynamic Loading of the template and view so that you don't have to create empty tag placeholders for your pages.
+Just link to them and if the script and template exists, it will load.
+However, this expects you to have both the HTML and the JS for the dynamically loaded page.
+* TO-DO: need to create a pseudo 404 mechanism now that it will dynamically find and load pages based on the URL.

 ### 9th September 2013